Arthur Quiller-Couch: Legacy

 His Book of English Verse is often quoted by John Mortimer's fictional character Horace Rumpole.

 Castle Dor, a re-telling of the Tristan and Iseult myth in modern circumstances, was left unfinished at Quiller-Couch's death and was completed many years later by Daphne du Maurier.
 As she wrote in the Sunday Telegraph in April 1962, she began the job with considerable trepidation, at the request of Quiller-Couch's daughter and "in memory of happy evenings long ago when 'Q' was host at Sunday supper".

 He features as a main character, played by Leo McKern, in the 1992 BBC television feature The Last Romantics.
 The story focuses on his relationship with his protégé, F. R. Leavis, and the students.

 His Cambridge inaugural lecture series, published as On the Art of Writing, is the source of the popular writers' adage "murder your darlings":

 If you here require a practical rule of me, I will present you with this: 'Whenever you feel an impulse to perpetrate a piece of exceptionally fine writing, obey it—whole-heartedly—and delete it before sending your manuscript to press.
 Murder your darlings.'

+Quiller-Couch may have adapted the phrase from his acquaintance George Meredith's 1859 novel The Ordeal of Richard Feverel, which he is known to have read.
+The novel contains the line "Killing one's darling child is a painful imposition", describing a boy being forced to burn a manuscript of his poetry by his controlling father.